gsbdarc/promptops/README.md

      ```
      SECRET_KEY=your_generated_secret_key
      ```
    - Replace `your_generated_secret_key` with the key you generated.
-Ensure this key remains confidential and is not shared publicly. the key is needed for handling sessions in the app.
+Ensure this key remains confidential and is not shared publicly.
+The secret key is needed for handling sessions in the app.

 ## Usage